Loch Awe, Portsonachan, ArgyllGuest Rating

-All on the one level are an airy double bedroom and a pretty twin bedroom that share a thoroughly modern shower room with a lovely waterfall shower head.
+All on the one level are an airy double bedroom and a neat twin bedroom that share a thoroughly modern shower room with a lovely waterfall shower head.

-Around 4 acres of lush grounds surround the cottage with lots of mature plants and trees that give a nice private, secluded feeling.
-A variety of birds and wildlife visit the garden and a little path leads down to your own section of loch frontage from which you can fish.
+Around 2 acres of lush wild cottage garden grounds surround the cottage with lots of mature plants and trees that give a nice private, secluded feeling.
+A variety of birds and wildlife visit the garden and a path leads down to your own section of loch frontage from which you can fish or launch a canoe or kayak.
 There is also a mooring available by arrangement.

 Just a couple of minutes’ walk away is Loch Awe Boats that hire out kayaks, row boats or motor boats for fishing trips or simply exploring the loch whilst keeping an eye out for ospreys, eagles and otters along the way.